Devmikola/phblog/README.md

-Phblog
+Phblog 1.0
 ============================
-&#10102;  This is demonstration of skills project built on Yii 2, PHP 5.6, HTML, JavaScript, JQuery and SQL.</br>
+&#10102;  This is demonstration of skills project built on Yii 2, PHP 5.6, HTML, CSS, JavaScript, JQuery and SQL.</br>
 &#10103;  This project is simple blog with tree comments that works through AJAX.</br>
 &#10104;  <b>Location of the project: https://desolate-fjord-73448.herokuapp.com.</b>